graphprotocol/rfcs/rfcs/0001-subgraph-composition.md

 }
 ```

-### Extending types from foreign schemas
+### Extending types from imported schemas

 Extending types from another subgraph involves a few steps:

-1. Importing the foreign entity types.
+1. Importing entity types from the other subgraph.
 2. Extending these entity types with custom fields.
 3. Managing (e.g. creating) extended entities in subgraph mappings.